tombola/taskplanner_django/docs/implementation.md

 - Requires `TODOIST_API_TOKEN` environment variable (only when debug mode is disabled)

 **create_tasks_from_template**
+- Creates a parent task using either:
+  - `parent_task_title` from TaskPlannerSettings (if configured), or
+  - Template page title as fallback
+- Applies token substitution to the parent task title
-- Iterates through template's tasks and creates them via API or prints debug info
+- Iterates through template's tasks and creates them as subtasks of the parent task
+- Accepts `site` parameter to access settings
 - Accepts `debug` parameter to control behavior
 - Prints debug header/footer when in debug mode